ECS Types

 • Maximum intranet PPS: indicates the maximum ECS capability in sending and receiving packets.

-PPS: packets per second, indicates the number of packets sent per second.
+PPS: packets per second, indicates the number of packets received and sent per second.
 It is usually used to measure the network performance.

 • NIC multi-queues: allocates NIC interrupt requests to multiple vCPUs for higher PPS performance and bandwidth